seancorfield/honeysql/doc/postgresql.md

 directly in HoneySQL 2.x although a few things have a slightly different syntax.

+If you are using HoneySQL with the Node.js PostgreSQL driver, it only accepts numbered placeholders, not positional placeholders, so you will need to specify the `:numbered true` option that was added in 2.4.next.
+You may find it convenient to set this option globally, via `set-options!`.

 ## Code Examples

 The code examples herein assume: